In the current article, we will review how to use PowerShell commands for managing the…

 X-MS-Exchange-Organization-BypassClutter = true

-If Exchange Server “locates” this mail field, it “understands” that it needs to Bypass the clutter process.
+If Exchange Server locates this mail field, it understands it must bypass the clutter process.

 The Exchange rule can be created manually or via PowerShell.